top of page

 Associate Professor and Chief Sustainability Officer

 Steven is an Associate Professor in the School of Marine and Environmental Sciences at the University of South Alabama.
 Steven’s research integrates ecology and sociology to understand and develop strategies to overcome major challenges facing coastal communities.
-His work focuses on sustainable coastal fisheries, shoreline development, ecosystem restoration, and climate adaptation.
+His work focuses on sustainable coastal fisheries, shoreline development, ecosystem restoration, and climate resiliency.
 He received his BS in Marine Biology at Auburn University and his PhD in Marine Sciences at the University of South Alabama and Dauphin Island Sea Lab.
 He was awarded a Science, Engineering, and Education for Sustainability (SEES) Fellowship from the National Science Foundation.

 IMG_6100 - Copy - Sarah Gibbs.jpg